Have a Question?

 3. Do you have an application fee and can I submit a fee waiver?

 There is a $40 application fee for freshmen applying by paper application.
-The fee is automatically waived for students applying online using the Stevenson application or the Common Application.
+The fee is automatically waived for students applying online using the Common Application or the Stevenson application.
 Your school/college counselor can help you submit a fee waiver for the paper application.

 4. Are there additional requirements to be considered for specific majors?